Explainer

 Going from Word to PDF is straightforward and can be done in seconds.
 Any modern word processor has a built-in export function, and online tools like Convixy Word to PDF can handle the conversion without needing Microsoft Office installed at all.

 Going from PDF back to Word is harder.
-Because PDF is a fixed-layout format rather than a structured document format, converting it back to an editable Word document requires OCR (optical character recognition) or layout analysis software.
-The results are usually good for simple documents but imperfect for complex layouts — tables, multi-column text, and mixed content tend to require manual cleanup after conversion.
+Because PDF is a fixed-layout format rather than a structured editing format, converting it back requires OCR (optical character recognition) or layout analysis software.
+Results are usually good for simple documents but imperfect for complex layouts — tables, multi-column text and mixed content tend to need manual cleanup after conversion.

 This is why the recommended workflow is always to keep your original Word document.
 Treat the PDF as the output — the version you send — and keep the DOCX as the source you can always edit and re-export from.